 So, a couple of weeks ago my friend Jenni (of the vinaigrette slaw fame) sent me a message saying that the Creole Creamery had sriracha peach ice cream.
 I was all like, “What the WHAT?!
-Must have some now…” Not even ten minutes later, I ran across this recipe for Hot and Sweet Mango Crumble.
+Must have some now…” Not even ten minutes later, I ran across a recipe for Hot and Sweet Mango Crumble.
 So that was it, I had to make a sweet and spicy Sriracha dessert.

 Sweet and spicy are a classic pair.
 If you’re uncertain, think about all of the fruit salsas out there.
 They go great together!
 Add a sweet, butter, slightly salty crumble topping and you’ve hit all of the bases.
 Adding a scoop of cold vanilla ice cream on top balances the heat nicely, but I ate it the rest of the week without and it was still ah-mazing.